Juvederm Pros and Cons

 Juvederm gives your skin and your looks another chance.
-It’s an injectable facial filler which is used to soften those deep folds and reduce wrinkles.
+It’s an injectable facial filler that is used to soften those deep folds and reduce wrinkles.

 Five FDA-Approved Forms of Juvederm

 Juvederm Ultra – It is hyaluronic acid dermal filler injected into the skin to smooth fine lines, facial folds, and wrinkles.
-According to the FDA, it is the only filler which can remain effective up to a year.
+According to the FDA, it is the only filler that can remain effective for up to a year.
 The manufacturing process for Juvederm Ultra is known as Hylacross technology, resulting in a smooth consistency viscous formula with 9% hyaluronic acid cross-linking.
-Hylacross technology has meant Juvederm being the 1st and only smooth-consistency gel of its kind.
+Hylacross technology has meant Juvederm is the 1st and only smooth-consistency gel of its kind.